BADA is the leading trade association for the fine art, design and antiques community. Read our guide to caring for antique brass and antique copper.

 A specialist BADA member will be happy to recommend a suitable tradesman.

-A lacquer coating is harmless and can preserve the shine for a few years.
+Applying a lacquer coating is harmless and can preserve your object's shine for a few years.

 This is a personal choice and is more suitable for some items than others.

-Always seek professional guidance before undertaking this process.
+Always seek professional guidance before undertaking lacquer coating.

 Copper cooking utensils